arialdomartini/Back-End-Developer-Interview-Questions/README.md

 What does it mean to be a "professional developer"?

 #### It's an art
-Is developing software an art, a craftsmanship or an engineering endeavour?
+Is developing software Art, Engineering, Crafts or Science?
 Your opinion.

 #### People who like this also like...
 "People who like this also like... ".
 How would you implement this feature in an e-commerce shop?